dnajjuma/fibonacci-series/README.md

 Credits:

-This project was created by [Your Name].
+This project was created by DIANA NAJJUMA.

 License:

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.